 Ftorek & Norwood Return to the NHL

-Long before becoming a head coach in the NHL, Robbie Ftorek played 13 professional seasons, including five in the World Hockey Association.
+Before becoming a head coach in the NHL, Robbie Ftorek played 13 professional seasons, including five in the World Hockey Association.
 On Aug.
 13, 1979, he signed with the Quebec Nordiques as both he and the franchise prepared to make the jump to the NHL.
-This marked his return to the league since left for the WHA in 1974 after two seasons with the Detroit Red Wings.
+This marked his return to the league since he left for the WHA in 1974 after two seasons with the Detroit Red Wings.

 After four straight seasons with at least 109 points in the WHA, Ftorek scored 18 goals and 51 points, in 52 games, during the 1979-80 season.
 He scored a total of 43 goals and 133 points before being traded to the New York Rangers, in 1981, after 149 games in Quebec.